beekai-oss/react-simple-img/README.md

 * Make images lazy load easy
 * Support responsive images with `srcset`
 * Use `IntersectionObserver` API
-* Support placeholder (image/backgroundColor) for transition
+* Support placeholder (image/placeholder color) for transition
 * Super easy to use and small size

 ## Install